 There are a variety of events in the park which can be viewed on the Band Concerts web page and the Outdoor Events Calendar.
 You can download a copy of the Band Concerts Programme or the Band Concerts Poster on the right hand side of this page.

-If you are interested in holding an event in the park or performing on the bandstand, please contact email@example.com.
+If you are interested in holding an event in the park or performing on the bandstand, please contact firstname.lastname@example.org.
 Further information about holding an event can be found on the Event Organisers page.
 You can download the application form on the right hand side of this page.
-Several areas within Royal Victoria Park can also be hired for weddings and civil ceremonies.
+Several areas within Royal Victoria Park , including the Roman-style Temple of Minerva, can also be hired for weddings and civil ceremonies.